Signed in as:

 I have successfully taught students with a variety of challenges to play the violin, including dyslexia, audio-processing disorder, other learning disabilities, autism, and cerebral palsy - just to give you an idea.
 Anything is possible if you have a committed teacher who understands the instrument and the learner!

 My policies for practicing are a little different that most music teachers.
 I don't require a certain amount of practice - only that you aim to pick up your violin and play it 5 or 6 days each week.
 Even if it's for just 5 minutes, this is still okay!
 And in the very beginning, you will only need about 10 minutes a day - I do this on purpose because it takes time to build up endurance.
 Of course, once you begin to progress, you'll progress faster if you practice more than 5 minutes a day.
 But I understand that sometimes life gets crazy, and 5 minutes is all you might have.
 During those times, the important thing is that you keep going!
-For those considering a career in music, I encourage a much more rigorous practice routine.
+For those considering a career in music, I encourage a much more rigorous practice routine, building up to 3-6 hours per day.

 I'm happy to answer all your questions!
 Feel free to send me an email or leave a phone message (text or voicemail) - click the button below for the details.